a-rosenberg/cookbook/recipes/lentil-bolognese.md

 - 1 8-10 ounce package fettucine noodles or 1 recipe of [homemade pasta dough](https://github.com/a-rosenberg/cookbook/blob/master/recipes/food-processor-pasta.md)

 ### instructions
 1. Heat the oil over medium-low heat then add carrots.
-Cook for a couple minutes then add onions and cook until golden; about 10-15 minutes.
+Cook for a couple minutes then add onions and celery and cook until golden; about 10-15 minutes.
 2. Rinse lentils then add to the pot.
 Toss around then add the 4 cups of broth.
 Bring to a boil over high heat then reduce to a simmer and allow to cook for 35-45 minutes until the lentils have absorbed much of the water and are abundantly tender.
 This is a good time to check the seasoning.
 3. Remove half the sauce to a blender or food processer and blitz to a rough paste.
 Add this back to the pot along with butter and the balmasic vinegar.